-But now, we live in the age of multiple wearable devices, smart watches and apps that can track our health in a vast number of ways and provide real time data on almost anything we can imagine.
-Therefore, we need to balance the benefits of access to this knowledge with the potential downsides that come with increased accessibility of our health data.
+But now, we live in the age of multiple wearable devices, such as smartwatches and apps.
+These can track our health in many ways and provide real-time data on almost anything we can imagine.
+Therefore, we must balance the benefits of this knowledge with the potential downsides of our health data being more accessible.

-In this article, we will explore the trend of self-tracking through health apps to see whether this is our path to improved quality of life or a slippery slope leading toward psychological distress and the development of obsessive behaviors.
+This article will explore the trend of self-tracking through health apps.
+And it will show whether this can improve our life or leads toward psychological distress and development of obsessive behaviors.

 To start, it’s important that we discuss how the average person thinks about “health” in broad terms.
 We have moved away from the former, commonly accepted concept of health, which was essentially the absence of disease, toward a concept that values fulfilment of goals and ability to thrive in our world.

-But it’s important to note that these pictures we see of “healthy” people have little to do with actual medically accepted measurements of health such as blood pressure, pulse, respiration rate, BMI, and other metrics that are obtained by medical professionals in order to make recommendations to patients.
-We have hard data on these metrics and we know, through research, that falling outside of what has been deemed a healthy range of these measurements puts us at higher risk for disease and death.
+Pictures we see of “healthy” people have little to do with actual medically accepted health measurements.
+Instead, these would include metrics that medical professionals obtain to make recommendations to patients.
+A few examples: blood pressure, pulse, respiration rate, or BMI.
+We have conclusive data on these metrics.
+Concretely, staying outside a healthy range puts us at higher risk for disease and death.

 These measurements used to require being in the presence of a physician or other medical person, but now, this is no longer the case for most measures of health.
-Smartphone apps and other tools that can be purchased or obtained for free can now give us a wealth of data about our health without the need of a medical professional performing in-person tests.
+Smartphone apps and other inexpensive tools can now give us a wealth of data about our health without requiring a medical professional to perform in-person tests.

 So can these health tracking apps move us from our social-media-fueled concept of health toward a more scientific one?
 Let’s break this down a little further, and see what the science has to say.